Dr. Mark Samaha

 The chin is part of an overall esthetic “unit” which includes the nose, lips, and cheeks.
 In the overall balance of this esthetic unit, particularly in terms of the profile, alignment of the chin can be significant in providing harmony to the overall facial appearance.
 A strong chin in a man frequently accentuates his masculine features.
 In a woman, a slightly smaller and softer chin confers a more feminine appearance.

-A chin augmentation here in Montreal may be performed as a single procedure, but is just as often performed as an accessory procedure to a rhinoplasty (nose job) or a facelift surgery, to provide an additional enhancement to the final outcome.
+A chin augmentation here in Montreal, Quebec, may be performed as a single procedure, but is just as often performed as an accessory procedure to a rhinoplasty (nose job) or a facelift surgery, to provide an additional enhancement to the final outcome.

 Chin augmentation is usually accomplished by placing an implant to enhance the volume of a weak chin and improve both the contour of the chin and the profile.
 The implant is inserted either through a small incision in the mouth or under the chin that usually leaves a small well-concealed scar.
 Dr. Samaha prefers the latter as it allows for a more precise placement of the implant.